-Lisa Schäfer is an Advisor at adelphi and works in the fields of local climate action and Smart City.
+Lisa Schäfer is an Manager at adelphi and works in the fields of local climate action and Smart City.
 In her work, she pursues the goal of promoting capacity building in cities across Europe through knowledge transfer.
 In doing so, she empowers local actors to achieve sustainable development goals.
 Lisa Schäfer advises and supports cities in project and programme development, networking and capacity building in the areas of climate action and Smart Cities.
 In this endeavour, she can build on her in-depth knowledge of public administration, EU institutions and EU regional policy, as well as on her extensive experience in the fields of policy framing and stakeholder management in the EU.

 Lisa Schäfer's responsibilities at adelphi include advising cities and municipalities on developing projects in the fields of Smart City, mobility, energy and awareness/participation.
 She is working on the organisation of knowledge management and mutual exchange as well as the structuring of the bilateral climate action dialogue at European level.
 Currently, she is leading the project Three4Climate, enabling horizontal and vertical knowledge transfer between cities from Germany, Portugal and Slovenia in the context of the EU Council Presidencies 2020-2021.
 In addition, she is responsible for the town twinning section within a project on networking and mutual learning with regard to EU climate policy.
 She is also leading a project to develop a Smart City concept for the city of Pirna.
 Lisa Schäfer is experienced in advising municipal actors on internal governance processes.
 Her competences also include the design, organisation and implementation of digital and analogue formats for capacity building and dialogue at European, national and local level.